programminghistorian/jekyll/lessons/data-mining-the-internet-archive.md

-Translated into plain English, this function means that we can take an XML file containing MARC data (like the nearly 7,000 we now have on our computer), pass it to the map\_xml function in the `pymarc`{.filename}
-module, and then specify another function (that we will write) telling our program what to do with the MARC data retrieved from the XML file.
+Translated into plain English, this function means that we can take an XML file containing MARC data (like the nearly 7,000 we now have on our computer), pass it to the map\_xml function in the `pymarc` module, and then specify another function (that we will write) telling our program what to do with the MARC data retrieved from the XML file.
 In rough outline, our code will look something like this:

 ``` python
 import pymarc